Christ Blessing the Children

 The 1851 census shows West to be residing at The Observatory, stating that he was born in 1793 in Dartford, Kent, which differs from the date of birth commonly given.

 Benjamin West was born in 1738 in Springfield, Pennsylvania.
 An American history and portrait painter, and close friend of Benjamin Franklin, he spent almost all his career in England.
 After early success as a portrait painter in New York, he studied in Italy from 1760-63 before settling in England.
-His painting, Death of Wolfe, was a popular and critical success and was exhibited at the Royal Academy in 1771, where he was a foundation member.
+His painting, Death of Wolfe, was a popular and critical success and was exhibited at the Royal Academy in 1771, where he was a founder member.
 It was so admired that he had to make several replicas, making a fortune from the engravings.
 George III appointed West his official history painter in 1772 with an annual fee of £1000.

 West painted a series of large canvases showing scenes from the life of Edward III for St George’s Hall in Windsor Castle and painted twenty-eight works on 'the progress of revealed religion' for a chapel in the castle.
 He painted nine portraits of members of the royal family, including two of the king.